5 Best Font Styles for Your E-Commerce Store – Fast Simon Answers

 4. Raleway

 Raleway is a versatile and elegant sans-serif font designed in 2010.
-Its sleek appearance makes it an ideal choice for both body text and headings on an e-commerce website.
+Its sleek appearance makes it an ideal choice for both body text and headings on an eCommerce website.
 Raleway is best suited for conveying dependability while retaining a user-friendly visual appeal.

 Screenshot of using Raleway as the best font throughout an entire e-commerce store

-» Find out what other e-commerce hiccups bust brand loyalty besides ineffective fonts
+» Find out what other eCommerce hiccups bust brand loyalty besides ineffective fonts

 5. Roboto

 Roboto is a minimalist sans-serif font designed in 2011.
-While its features can be described as geometric, it can still give an e-commerce store a friendly typography.
+While its features can be described as geometric, it can still give an eCommerce store a friendly typography.
 Appropriate for both headings and body text, Roboto is best suited for tech-related sites aiming to optimize their merchandising.

 For example, Discount Store sells a range of electronics.
 It uses Roboto as its main font for merchandising in "New Arrivals" and "Hot Sale" banners, headings, and descriptions.
-The font remains easy to read regardless of its size or the background color.
+The font remains easy to read regardless of its size or background color.

 Screenshot of using Roboto as one of the best font styles for e-commerce stores